-Shooting suspect at video-game event at Florida mall killed at least 2 people and is believed to be from Baltimore, authorities say
+Shooting suspect at Fla. video-game event killed at least 2 people before taking his own life.
+He’s believed to be from Baltimore.

 “A horrible tragedy.
 End gun free zones or have the security in place to keep people safe in them,” she tweeted.

-Abha Bhattarai, Mark Berman, Travis Lyles, Abby Ohlheiser and Cleve R. Wootson Jr. contributed to this developing story, which will be updated.
+Peter Hermann reported from Baltimore.
+Martin Weil, Alex Horton, Mark Berman, Mike Hume, Travis Lyles, Abby Ohlheiser, Julie Tate and Cleve R. Wootson Jr. contributed to this developing story, which will be updated.